 In the pet industry spending on food is the largest revenue segment.
 Online pet-supply retailers are quick to capitalize on the pet food segment.
 Still, veterinary care remains second in spending categories.

 Moreover, the tendency to treat pets a family has consumers seeking out new and better services.
 Specialty pet services like training, grooming, pet sitting, and pet-friendly travel are experiencing significant growth.
 According to the APPA, US pet owners spent $6.16 billion on grooming and boarding alone.
-They predict a spend of $6.47 billion for 2018.

 Pet industry experts agree that the way to compete offline is to create great in-store experiences for your two and four legged consumers.
 Ensuring you have knowledgeable staff is one way to support your customers and keep them coming back for advice and product recommendations.
 Be in your stores regularly to ensure that training is applied, shelves are full, and promotions are executed on time, every time.